JetBrains/Qodana/topics/qodana-yaml.md

       <parameter>: <value>
 ```

-You can override the standard %instance% behavior, which can be helpful in the case of the
+You can override the standard %instance% behavior, which can be helpful in case of the
 [PHP version migration](php-language-upgrade.topic).
 To inspect your code from this perspective, you can run the
 `php-migration` scenario.